-If Fox News has their way, Grand Theft Auto may lose attention in the spotlight as the most talked about violent video game on the market.
-On Feb 8, 2011, Fox published an article titled “Is Bulletstorm the worst video game in the world,” criticizing not only the game, but also video games for contributing to violence and sexual assault.
+If Fox News has its way, Grand Theft Auto may lose attention in the spotlight as the most talked-about violent video game on the market.
+On Feb 8, 2011, Fox published an article titled “Is Bulletstorm the worst video game in the world,” criticizing not only the game but also video games for contributing to violence and sexual assault.

 “And with kids as young as 9 playing such games, the experts FoxNews.com spoke with were nearly universally worried that video game violence may be reaching a fever pitch,” wrote John Brandon of Fox News.

 Bulletstorm, published by Electronic Arts, releases tomorrow and is a first-person shooter developed by Players Can Fly and Epic Games, the creators of Gears of War.
 The game is available for Xbox 360, PlayStation 3 and PC.
 The controversy surrounding Bulletstorm comes from the skills shot gameplay system that rewards players for executing creative kills on their opponents.